Section 126 – Bharatiya Nagarik Suraksha Sanhita(BNSS) – Security For Keeping Peace In Other Cases.

 Illustration:

 Suppose there are rumors of a potential clash between two groups in a particular locality.
-An Executive Magistrate, upon receiving this information, has reason to believe that the rumors are credible and that there’s a genuine threat of a breach of peace.
-The Magistrate would then issue notices to individuals suspected of involvement, requiring them to appear and explain why they should not be bound to maintain peace.
-If the Magistrate is convinced of the potential threat, they may order the individuals to provide a bond to ensure their peaceful conduct.
+An Executive Magistrate, upon receiving this information, has reason to believe that the rumors are credible.
+Hence, there’s a genuine threat of a breach of peace.
+The Magistrate would then issue notices to individuals suspected of involvement.
+This will require them to appear and explain why they should not be bound to maintain peace.
+If the Magistrate is convinced of the potential threat, they may order the individuals to provide a bond.
+This is to ensure their peaceful conduct.

-Also Read Section 135 - Bharatiya Nagarik Suraksha Sanhita(BNSS) - Inquiry As To Truth Of Information.
+Also Read Section 165 - Bharatiya Nagarik Suraksha Sanhita(BNSS) - Power To Attach Subject Of Dispute And To Appoint Receiver

 Facebook